IntersectMBO/plutus/example/README.md

-Once the `nix-shell` environment has loaded, you can edit your project files with any Haskell editor you prefer, then in the `nix-shell` you can build your project with `cabal v2-build` or compile and run your project's executable with `cabal v2-run`.
+Once the `nix-shell` environment has loaded, you can edit your project files with any Haskell editor you prefer, then in the `nix-shell` you can build your project with `cabal v2-build` or compile and run your project's executable with `cabal v2-run example-exe`.

 ### Developing with Docker and VSCode